+(Q5 summary)

+Rel-15 (Docomo, Huawei, SoftBank): Lack of granularity observed in the field, RAN4 LS is of Rel-15, is a Rel-15 issue and the solution is backward compatible.

+Rel-16 (OPPO, MediaTek, CATT): Solution not essential, Rel-15 is long frozen (this point is from the previous round)

+Moderator would like to continue discussion for convergence in RAN2 116-e.

 New inter-node signalling

 During Phase 1, Ericsson pointed out that the network nodes may also need the information on whether the resource is used for UL or DL, hence they thought selectedBandEntriesMNList is not sufficient for this purpose.
 Moderator’s understanding is that the network does not need to validate the simultaneous Rx/Tx capability between DL-only bands, and we could further optimize the network behaviour with the aid of the UL/DL information.
 Moderator would like to discuss the suggestion, aiming to conclude the INM design in RAN2 116-e.